top of page

 We are committed to delivering work of high artistic and professional quality.

-Our team includes experienced creative practitioners working across music, audio production, writing and facilitation.
-We ensure that all participants—regardless of background or experience—have access to professional environments, equipment and support.
+Our team is made up of experienced creative practitioners working in music, audio production, writing and facilitation.
+We ensure that all participants, regardless of background or experience, have access to professional environments, equipment and support.

 We continuously reflect on and improve our practice to ensure our work meets both artistic standards and community need.